DEFRA/sroc-service-team/releasing/cha/sign_off.md

 ## Update the CHANGELOG

 We use [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) to generate our CHANGELOGs.
-The following assumes you have the gem installed (it can also be run [using Docker](https://github.com/github-changelog-generator/github-changelog-generator#running-with-docker)).
+The following assumes you have the gem installed.

 From the root of the project run this